 Download our free guide: Start Your Career in Real Estate to learn more about becoming a real estate agent in Illinois.

 The video below will explain how you can earn your license in three simple steps:

 To qualify for an Illinois real estate broker license, you must be at least 21 years old, have a high school graduate diploma or equivalent (G.E.D.), and successfully complete the required coursework and pass the state licensing exam.

-The 90 hours would include a 75-hour Broker Pre-license Topics course and a 15-hour Broker Pre-license Applied Real Estate Principles Interactive course.
+The first step to earning a Broker license in Illinois is to complete 90 hours of Pre-License education, which includes a 75-hour Broker Pre-license Topics course and a 15-hour interactive Broker Pre-license Applied Real Estate Principles Interactive course.

-Apply for your license and pay the appropriate fee for the license to the Illinois Department of Financial and Professional Regulation .
+Apply for your license at www.idfpr.com/dre.as p and pay the appropriate license fee to the Illinois Department of Financial and Professional Regulation .
 Note: You must be sponsored by a managing broker before you may practice.

-Not all real estate brokers are REALTORS®.
-The Code of Ethics of the National Association of REALTORS® is universally recognized as the measure of professionalism in real estate.
-Membership in the REALTOR® organization is part of a three-way agreement with the local REALTOR® Associations, the Illinois Association of REALTORS® and the National Association of REALTORS®.
+Membership in the REALTOR® organization begins at the local level, and confers membership in the Illinois Association of REALTORS® and the National Association of REALTORS®.
+REALTORS® adhere to the Code of Ethics of the National Association of REALTORS® , which is universally recognized as the measure of professionalism in real estate.
 The REALTOR® symbol is your key to the wealth of resources, products and services available to you as a member of the REALTOR® organization.
-Membership begins at the local level.
+See REALTOR® member benefits here .
 To find out how you can join, contact your local association of REALTORS® .

-New broker licensees are required to complete 30 hours of post license training prior to their first license renewal.
+Once you have obtained your license, you are required to complete 30 hours of post-license education prior to your first license renewal.